Intellectual Property Law

 An individual's name, likeness, and voice cannot be used without permission in advertising or on products.
 This right is known as a right of publicity.
 Claims of this sort are combined at times with Lanham Act claims, related to false or misleading statements implying endorsement of or affiliation with products or services.

-If you think that your likeness has been improperly used to advertise a product, you should contact us to consider your rights and remedies.
+If you think that your likeness has been improperly used to advertise a product, you should contact an intellectual property lawyer in the White Plains area to consider your rights and remedies.